AraneaDev/accountant/docs/resolvers.md

 This resolver uses the `Request::header()` method without a default value, which returns `null` if a User Agent isn't available.

 ::: tip
-You can generate a skeleton `UserAgentResolver` class with the `php artisan make:user-agent-resolver` command.
+You can generate a skeleton `UserAgentResolver` class with the `php artisan accountant:user-agent-resolver` command.
 :::

 The following example will return a default string when the `User-Agent` HTTP header is empty/unavailable.